Scholarship & Award Winners 2021

 John M. Toomer Scholarship

-Chandani Parmar is the 2020 recipient of the John M. Toomer Scholarship.
+Bethany McKay is the 2021 recipient of the John M. Toomer Scholarship for $5,000.

 Vancouver Insurance Association Scholarship

-The recipient of this year’s Vancouver Insurance Association Scholarship is Courtenay Bronson.
+The recipient of this year’s Vancouver Insurance Association Scholarship for $1,000 is Sophie West.

 CAIB 1: Santbir Minhas Award